Information For Authors

 Article submissions should include the following:

-- A cover page with title and author(s) infomation (including names, addresses, emails, affiliations, and phone numbers).
+• A cover page with the title and author(s) information, including names, addresses, emails, affiliations, and phone numbers.

-- A separate document containing the author(s) manuscript WITHOUT any of the author(s) personal information.
+• A separate document containing the author(s) manuscript without any personal information.

-Authors should submit a manuscript that is double-spaced and paginated.
-All pages should be numbered consecutively.
-Submitted manuscripts should be original research, and the names appearing on the manuscript should be that of the individuals who conducted the research.
-The manuscript should not be under review simultaneously at another journal nor substantially resemble a manuscript that is under review at another journal.
+Authors should submit a manuscript that is double-spaced and paginated, with all pages numbered consecutively.
+Submitted manuscripts should be original research, and the listed authors should be those who conducted the research.
+The manuscript must not be under review at another journal nor substantially resemble a manuscript currently under review elsewhere.

 Titles:

-The title should be brief (preferably no longer than 20 words) but should contain enough information for reliable information retrieval.
+Titles should be concise (preferably no longer than 20 words) while providing enough detail for accurate information retrieval.

 Abstracts: